 The IHS can be costly for many applicants – in many cases it will be far higher than the cost of the application itself.
 A refund may be worth thousands of pounds.

-For expert advice and assistance in relation to seeking an IHS refund, contact our immigration barristers in London on 0203 617 9173 or via the enquiry form below.
+For expert advice and assistance in relation to a UK visa application or immigration appeal, contact our immigration barristers in London on 0203 617 9173 or via the enquiry form below.